 Experience by hair goals

-Here’s my thoughts on how the goals delivered.
+Here are my thoughts on how the goals delivered.

 Fix Split Ends.
 I would not say that I saw any reduction in split ends nor did my ends feel more hydrated.
 They were still forming and current ones were still very visible.
 Of course, the only thing to beat split ends is cutting them off.
 But I was hoping to see them hydrated thus reducing their appearance and prevalence.